manoel-lopes/clean-forum-node-api/README.md

 *   **Method:** `GET`
 *   **Path:** `/questions/:slug`
 *   **Description:** Fetches a single question by its slug.
 The slug is a user-friendly version of the title, used for SEO-friendly URLs.
+Answers are paginated and can be customized using query parameters.
 *   **Authentication:** Required

 **URL Parameters:**